way-edges/way-edges/doc/config/widgets/wrap-box/text.md

   // },
   "preset": {
     "type": "custom",
-    "update_with_interval_ms": [1000, "echo -n aaa"], // this is the command to run.
+    "cmd": "echo -n aaa", // this is the command to run.
 The command should output a string.
+    "update_interval": 1000, // ms
   },
 },
 ```